-In general, the courses in the arts and sciences curriculum are designed to parallel the freshman and sophomore level courses at four-year colleges and universities.
+In general, courses in the Associate of Arts and Associate of Science degrees are designed to parallel the freshman and sophomore level courses at four-year colleges and universities.
 An option in some Tri-C career/technical programs in the Associate of Applied Business and the Associate of Applied Science curriculum enables students to earn an associate degree in these programs at Tri-C and then transfer to a four-year institution to work toward a baccalaureate degree in the designated technical field.